-The Company entered into a lease agreement with the Parent Company for the lease of 10th and 11th floors of Tower 1 DoubleDragon Plaza, which serves as the headquarters of the Parent Company.
+The Company entered into a lease agreement with the Parent Company for the lease of 10th and 11th floors of Tower 1 DoubleDragon Plaza, which serve as the headquarters of the Parent Company.
 This lease provides for fixed monthly rent, subject to 5% escalation rate starting year two.
-The term of the lease is five years subject for renewal (Note 17).
+The term of the lease is five years subject to renewal (Note 16).